par7133/RADXIDE/README.md

 <br>
 Originally envisioned for RAD development in PHP...
 <br><br>
-The software checks for the existance of the Working Dir in /home/YourUser/.radxwork.
+RADXIDE checks for the existance of the Working Dir in /home/YourUser/.radxwork.

 The "Code Library" of the window right pane needs the